CAP Graduate Program Participant, 2019-2020

-Claire’s doctoral research considers the impact of feminist legal theory and advocacy on laws respecting family violence.
+Claire’s doctoral research considered the impact of feminist legal theory and advocacy on laws respecting family violence.
 She was also the lead author on a recent study commissioned by the Ontario chapter of the Association of Family and Conciliation Courts on child protection intervention in high conflict custody cases.
 Claire has also written and published in the areas of children’s participation rights, protecting substance-exposed infants, and children’s health care decision-making.

 Harvard Law School S.J.D.
 Candidate